top of page

 In Florida

 Wiles met her husband, Lanny, during her days in Washington.
 In the early 1980s, they relocated to Sawgrass near Ponte Vedra Beach, in St. Johns County.
-The location cut her role as Information Officer for Jacksonville short after only six months due to an old Residency Rule in Duval County.
-Meanwhile, he was operating two Bojangles franchises and was listed as President of Columbia Food Systems with Pat Summerall as Director.
+The location would have negated her ability to serve as Information Officer for Jacksonville due to a local Residency rule.
+Justifying their Out-of-County hire, a city official told Florida-Times Union that, "Under Equal Employment Oppurtunity [guidelines], we're way short of minorites."

 Closing the doors

-According to court records, Lanny Wiles fell into financial distress and filed for Chapter 7 bankruptcy in May 1991.
-Susan was listed as a Lanny F. Wiles & Associates Inc. As such, they were both listed as joint debtors, leading to liens on his their assets due to liabilities of $3M.
-During the bankruptcy, Wiles became involved in her father’s struggle with alcohol.
+Katherine Summerall sued her daughter and son-in-law in September of 1990.
+According to court records, Lanny Wiles fell into financial distress and filed for Chapter 7 bankruptcy in May the following year.
+His wife was listed as a Director of Lanny F. Wiles & Associates Inc, but she also cosigned a loan contract.
+As such, they were both listed as joint debtors, leading to liens on her assets due to liabilities of $3M.
+During the bankruptcy, Wiles became involved in her father’s struggle with alcohol, which contributed to a divorce petition filed against Kathy in June.

-She recently noted the deleterious toll that the late Pat Summerall’s alcoholism took on the family in a Vanity Fair interview.
-He recovered with the assistance of his family, which included a successful intervention in May.
+Pat Summerall recovered with the assistance of a successful intervention in May of 1992.
 We could not find Taste Buds of Florida Inc in the associated bankruptcy records.
 In August, Kathy Summerall was appointed to the Ottis Smith Foundation Board of Directors.
-Susie Wiles' first private venture end when Taste Buds was involuntarily dissolved by the State of Florida in October of 1992.
+Susie Wiles' private venture into the catering business formally ended when Taste Buds was involuntarily dissolved by the State of Florida in October.

 Right Coast Strategies paused operations in December of 2024.
-And Wiles sold her interest in MSGDMNSM Ventures XXV LLC for $1 before her nomination to the Executive Office, according to her Financial Disclosure Report.
-Records for Voter Contact Solutions LLC, which filed annual reports in 2025 and 2026 and lists Wiles as a manager, do not appear in the DFR.
-In many ways, though, wealthy arms of the consumer industry use lobbyists as a bridge to connect with politicians.
-Whether Susie S. Wiles’ lobbying roles bridge her experience in consumer retail with her work in government, or instead reflect a broader revolving-door dynamic, remains open to interpretation.
+And Wiles sold her interest in MSGDMNSM Ventures XXV LLC for $1 before her nomination to the Executive Office, according to a Financial Disclosure Report.
+Records for Voter Contact Solutions LLC, which filed annual reports in 2025 and 2026, lists Wiles as an associated member as well.
+The LLC does not, however, appear in her DFR.

 Comments